ben1post/xarray-simlab-ode/docs/workflow1_framework.rst

 Components
 __________

 *Components* are the general building-blocks of a model that declare a subset of variables and define a specific set of mathematical functions computed for these variables during model runtime.
-More specifically, a *component* refers to a Python class containing *variable types* that is decorated with :deco:`xso.component`.
+More specifically, a *component* refers to a Python class containing XSO *variable types* that is decorated with :deco:`xso.component`.

 For example, a *component* could define a specific nutrient uptake function, e.g. Monod-type phytoplankton growth on a single nutrient.
 The decorating function registers the *variable types* within the framework, reducing boilerplate code and creating fully functional model building blocks. *Components* can be reused within a model.